jlevy/lft/lft.md

 Imagine that you have code that performs a task, such as use an API to get your sales data from your payment processor.
 And you have certain pieces of code to calculate customized monthly sales metrics.
-It’s easy to combine these into reporting software that does both.
+It’s easy to combine these into reporting software that does both reliably.

 This is how software is built: by **composition**.
 A typical application is the composition of dozens or hundreds of layers like this.

-That is the power of software encoding exact procedures.
+That is the power of software precisely encoding exact procedures.
 However, inexact procedures are different.

-Imagine you have a written procedure to handle customer support emails.
+Imagine you have an inexact procedure for a sales engineering team to configure your B2B SaaS product to work for a new customer.
-And you have a written procedure to handle billing questions.
+And you have an inexact procedure where an account manager emails the customer to be sure they’re happy with the service.
+Partly or even fully automating both these processes might be possible, but it’s not a simple composition of two procedures.
+To do this right requires creating *more* procedures, such as a dashboard for the CEO, the sales lead, and and the account manager to monitor the state of these automations and deal with issues personally.

 <div class="boxed-text">

 Exact procedures can be composed easily: combine them and the result is an exact procedure.

-Inexact procedures can only be composed with care: combine several naively and the result is likely to be useless.
+Inexact procedures can only be composed with care: if you combine them naively the result is likely to be useless.

 </div>